DevExpress-Examples/xaf-how-to-change-connection-to-the-database-at-runtime/Readme.md

 * [XpoDataStoreProviderAccessor\.cs](./CS/RuntimeDbChooser.Blazor.Server/Services/XpoDataStoreProviderAccessor.cs)

 <!-- default file list end -->

-# How to change connection to the database at runtime from the logon form

 ## Scenario
 This example illustrates how to connect your application to another database after the application is already started.
 This can be required for a multi-tenant application where you need to associate a user or company with their own database of the same structure.
 You can choose a required database and user during the login procedure.
 The created databases will have the same structure, but can have a different predefined data set.